-No loans will be made to City of Pompano Beach employees or their immediate relatives without express written opinion from the City Attorney and/or the funding source if required.
+No assistance will be provided to City of Pompano Beach employees or their immediate relatives without express written opinion from the City Attorney and/or the funding source if required.
 Full disclosure on the part of the applicant will be required at the time of application.
 Failure to disclose said relationship will result in an immediate rejection of the loan and/or will require full repayment of the loan including interest accrued at the maximum interest rate allowed.

-NOTE: All program participants will be required to sign a Conflict of Interest form.
+NOTE: All program participants will be required to sign a Conflict-of-Interest form.